afoteris/pif/md/PIF_en.md

 ## Prerequisites

 - Need for unique photo names for eliminating of threat of loss or damage of photos themselves or information about them because of the same names in the environments of digital control systems (operating, file, database…) based on the uniqueness of file names.
+- Need for compatibility of photo names with various digital control systems for safe portability of photo files between these systems.
 - Need for possibility of restoring of photo name if it is damaged.
 - Need for unified and clear naming order of individual subsets of photos for ensuring of productivity when shared using and maintaining of them.